Tec2Med-Summit2024/backend/README.md

 ```

 Verifies if the email is in the ticket list.
 If it is, sends a verification code to the email.

+### TEMPORARY:
+(For testing check the code in the console, or change the email constant in server/auth/auth.service.mjs)

 **Body content**